-• Information can now be provided by using cloud services, which have also enabled information to be shared more swiftly.
-Some tasks involving stamp and signature approvals have been revised, eliminated, or switched to electronic verification, but the issue of moving away from paper-based operations for materials and documents is still up for consideration.

-(c) Act "Challenges toward FY2021"

-- 1. The Board of Directors will exercise ingenuity in setting appropriate agendas with priorities in mind, creating easyto- understand proposals and materials, and providing better prior explanations and clear, concise supplemental explanations and other information on the day of Board of Directors meetings so that these can proceed more efficiently, and strive to secure sufficient time for deliberating important agenda items. - 2.
-The Board of Directors will use risk maps and other tools to visualize risks, and strive to monitor them such as by identifying risks that could potentially impact corporate value when they arise such as sustainability which is a key management issue and mobilizing corporate officers to address them. - 3.
-More opportunities will be provided for directors and corporate officers to communicate more closely and establish mutual understanding through discussion and the sharing of information. - 4.
-Efforts will be made to run stable, highly convenient online video conferences and teleconferences, and to make meetings and related operations more efficient while moving away from paper-based operations.
+- 4. During the COVID-19 pandemic, the Board of Directors and other committees have established the regular practice of holding meetings remotely.
+Prior explanations of Board of Directors agenda items, sharing of information with Corporate Officers, and other related interactions take place via either online meetings or teleconference.
+This has eased the burdens of time limitations and restricted movement.
+However, it was recognized that urgent action must be taken to improve the stability and convenience of communications that rely on Internet connections and phone lines, and to run these meetings more smoothly and efficiently. - Information can now be provided by using cloud services, which have also enabled information to be shared more swiftly.
+Some tasks involving stamp and signature approvals have been revised, eliminated, or switched to electronic verification, but the issue of moving away from paper-based operations for materials and documents is still up for consideration. - (c) Act "Challenges toward FY2021" - 1.
+The Board of Directors will exercise ingenuity in setting appropriate agendas with priorities in mind, creating easy-to-understand proposals and materials, and providing better prior explanations and clear, concise supplemental explanations and other information on the day of Board of Directors meetings so that these can proceed more efficiently, and strive to secure sufficient time for deliberating important agenda items. - 2.
+The Board of Directors will use risk maps and other tools to visualize risks and strive to monitor them, such as by identifying risks that could potentially impact corporate value when they arise such as sustainability which is a key management issue and mobilizing Corporate Officers to address them.

-(2) Outside Directors & the hhc Governance Committee

-- (a) Plan "Challenges in FY2020" - 1.
-The hhc Governance Committee's wide-ranging roles, functions, and operations pertaining to corporate governance, such as (1) discussing the

-CEO succession plan, (2) performing Board of Directors evaluations, and (3) holding dialogues with institutional investors will be reorganized, and approaches to further improve the Company's corporate governance will be discussed.
+- 3. More opportunities will be provided for directors and Corporate Officers to communicate more closely and establish mutual understanding through discussion and the sharing of information. - 4.
+Efforts will be made to run stable, highly convenient online video conferences and teleconferences, and to make meetings and related operations more efficient while moving away from paper-based operations. - (2) Outside Directors & the hhc Governance Committee - (a) Plan "Challenges in FY2020" - The hhc Governance Committee's wide-ranging roles, functions, and operations pertaining to corporate governance, such as (1) discussing the CEO succession plan, (2) performing Board of Directors evaluations, and (3) holding dialogues with institutional investors will be reorganized, and approaches to further improve the Company's corporate governance will be discussed.

-The corporate governance evaluation performed in FY2020 included an outside organization review conducted once every 3 years.
-In addition to the results of the review, examples of methods and ingenuity employed by other companies will be compiled, systems will be evaluated, and if necessary they will be revised.
+The corporate governance evaluation performed in FY2020 included an outside organization review conducted once every three years.
+In addition to the results of the review, examples of methods and ingenuity employed by other companies will be compiled, systems will be evaluated, and, if necessary, they will be revised.